 Weeping Katsura Care

-A fast-growing tree, the weeping katsura is sure to become an eye-catching addition to your landscape.
-It requires full sun and plenty of water, but fortunately isn't a particularly high-maintenance tree once it's established.
+The tree requires full sun and plenty of water, but otherwise it is not a particularly high-maintenance tree once established.

 The weeping katsura will grow best in a rich, well-drained soil.
 It prefers soil that is slightly acidic (pH between 5.5 and 7.5).

 You'll want to water the weeping katsura at least once per week, especially during its first year, to help establish a strong root system.
-You should water even more frequently in extreme heat, as these trees are not tolerant of drought-like conditions.
-You should then continue to water the tree regularly throughout its lifetime (ideally when the top three inches of soil become dry).
+You should water even more frequently in extreme heat, as these trees are not tolerant of drought.
+Continue to water the tree regularly throughout its lifetime, ideally when the top three inches of soil become dry.

 Temperature and Humidity